BingHanLin/vscode-file-orchestrator/README.md

 ### Workflow

 1. Open a file in the editor.
-2. Run one of the File Orchestrator commands.
+2. Run one of the File Orchestrator commands, or trigger a command directly from the Commands sidebar panel.
-3. Select the extension list to apply (Default or custom lists).
+3. The extension group (default or custom) will be applied automatically.
+You can switch the active group via the sidebar or command palette.
 4. Follow the prompts to complete the operation.

 ### Extension Lists

-File Orchestrator uses extension lists to determine which related files to include in operations.
-You can configure these lists in your VS Code settings.
+File Orchestrator uses extension groups to determine which related files to include in operations.
+You can configure these groups in your VS Code settings.

 #### Default Extensions